-Residents alarmed at foghorn changes
+Residents alarmed as Coast Guard changes foghorns

 York, Maine — For Tom Bradbury and his neighbors, the town foghorn is more than just a familiar, wistful noise — it represents something greater, like peace itself.